ganakailabs/cloudeval-docs/docs/about.md

 ### Save Time

-Stop manually drawing diagrams. cloudeval generates accurate architecture diagrams from your Infrastructure as Code in seconds, not hours.
+Stop manually drawing diagrams.
+Cloudeval generates accurate architecture diagrams from your Infrastructure as Code in seconds, not hours.

 ### Reduce Errors